MMXXVI · Vol. 11

 A structured reseller arrangement answers that.
 Gaming Couch keeps its R&D footprint in Finland.
 We carry the commercial weight in-region: contracts written under local entities, support in local time zones, and a single accountable owner for the territory rather than eight thin sales heads.

 The agreement assigns Grow in EMEA exclusive B2B distribution rights across the eight named markets for the term of the roadmap.
-Inside that, the operating split is straightforward:
+The operating split is written into the mandate:

 • Commercial management: pricing, contract negotiation, and renewal sit with our team.